rmorshea/antipackage/README.md

 from the most recent version found on that branch.
 However marking a repo with a sha or tag pin will force antipackage to draw on the version of the repository which corrisponds to that particular commit.

-To enable this functionality, use `pin` in `pinning` by giving a path along with a pin type and value:
+To enable this functionality, use `pin` by giving a path along with a pin type and value:

 ```python
 apkg.pin('github/username/repo', sha='0158d2c0824e7162c1721174cb967d9efbfbbdb0')
 ```

-Similarly, you access pinning data using `data` in `pinning` by giving a path to the information you need.
+Similarly, you access pinning data using `data` by giving a path to the information you need.
-Thus paths can also retrieve specific data attributes by extending the it into the pin itself:
+Thus paths can also retrieve specific data attributes by extending it into the pin itself:

 ```python
 # returns all pinning data